Jyou965/Machine-Learning-Trading-Bot/README.md

 - using three months of data as training data and the remaining 69 months' data;
 - with SMA_Fast indicator being the simple moving average of 4 data points and SMA_Slow indicator being the simple moving average of 100 data points.

+### Model 2:

-By changing the training data scope from three months to 24 months while keeping all else equal (model 2), the predictive results improved to the following:
+By changing the training data scope from three months to 24 months while keeping all else equal, the predictive results improved to the following:

 ![Plot](https://github.com/Jyou965/Machine-Learning-Trading-Bot/blob/main/svm2.png)